How to Water Your Trees

 Newly planted trees need water applied right over the root ball and a few feet farther out as well.
 If you have built a water dam extending out a couple of feet from the original root ball then fill this up twice and do not water more often than every 3 days to get a tree established.

-Trees should also be watered in winter, during droughts, as they also lose moisture when they are dormant.
-Much less water is needed at this time and they should not be watered during very cold periods when soil temperatures are near freezing.
+Trees should also be watered in winter during dry periods, as they also lose moisture when they are dormant.
+Much less water is needed at this time.